pbulato1/GMS/README.md

 GMS (Gym Management System) is a record management software designed for use by a gym's authorized staff members.
-It contains an authentication system that prompts the user for the username and password.
+It contains an authentication system which prompts the user for the username and password.
 In case one of the two credentials are invalid, the user will be notified.

 ![](login.gif)